-High cortisol, especially when it’s related to anxiety and mind racing at night, may be reduced with L-theanine.
-If the patient has irritable bowel, holy basil may be substituted to clam the gut and phenyl-gaba or gaba may be used to help sedate the brain and induce sleep.
+Cortisol, especially when it’s related to occasional anxiety and mind racing at night, may be helped by L-theanine.* If the patient has GI tract issues, holy basil may be substituted to clam the gut and phenyl-gaba or gaba may be used to help calm the brain and induce sleep.*

-Stress management for baseline elevated cortisol control is promoted with magnolia/phellodendron, while iodine can help with thyroid.
+Stress management for cortisol control is promoted with magnolia/phellodendron, while iodine can help with thyroid.*

 For insulin resistance cravings and stress, we recommend tryptophan to boost serotonin levels.* It can have a sedative effect, but if the patient is already activated, tryptophan has a calming effect on the brain and elevates mood.*